 - The trick to making your reader fall in love with your protagonist right away (even if they're "unlikable")

 - How to use situation and dialogue to carry backstory

 - Best practices for "establishing scenes"

-Week Three: Dialogue, Body Language, and Subtext
+Section Three: Dialogue, Body Language, and Subtext

 Great dialogue establishes character in the most vivid, compelling way, while also advancing plot--but what's actually said is just the tip of the iceberg.
 In the third week of this course, I'll share best practices for dialogue, subtext, and body language, as well as powerful techniques for generating emotion in your reader.

-In week three, we'll cover:
+In section three, we'll cover: